inttasks/trul/README.md

 - controller: if package need controller, those classes go there
 - client: contains code for third parties client and APIs.
 You can extract some clients to common package or have separate package for clients that are used by more than one package.
 - dto: dto objects reside there
 - model: any model/dao object goes here.
 Depend on the project you may not to have an object that serves both as model and dto.
+This project does not need a model or dao but for sake of presentation I added one, and it can be used for future improvement as well.
 - service: contains services that handle service layer logic.
 Services are usually connect different part of code to each other, so it is a good place to understand the code.
 - enums: contains enum types

 The main reason for this structuring is to encapsulate and isolate different parts of code from each other based on their responsibilities and have some separation in order to make finding related things easier.
 This way you probably won't have a folder with many classes under it, and if code still goes that way it would be better to organize classes with more related domain in a lower level sub-folders.

-#Production API Improvements
+# Production API Improvements
 - An API versioning is recommended.
 So future changes can be integrated easier.
 - The GET /pokemon/translated/:name is better to be changed to /pokemon/:name/translate
 - Caching is probably needed as the logic is heavily reliant on third parties with limited rate and performance.
 - If the enrichment process is done in multiple stages, and some later stages are failing, we might want to add circuit breakers to reduce costs and side effects.
 For example only allow few queries to go to third parties to first reduce our cost of consuming healthy ones and also putting less pressure on non-healthy ones.
 - Also, failure cases should be discussed.
 So if one stage fails what will happen to the result.
 Should an incomplete result to be returned, or we should return an error, and how will that error look like?

-#Tests
+# Tests
 There are two unit test files for each of Services that contains multiple tests for each of them, covering various failure and success scenarios.
 There are also few simple integrated tests that starts from controller with mocked third parties API.
 Adding not mocked API test are also actually very easy in this case but decided against it so the tests be self-contained.
 It won't be a bad idea to have some contract tests as well.
 Overall 14 tests have been written.